ArcanaFramework/fileformats-medimage/README.rst

    :target: https://pypi.python.org/pypi/fileformats-medimage/
    :alt: Latest Version

-This is a template for an extension module to the `fileformats <https://github.com/ArcanaFramework/fileformats-core>`__ package that adds support for commonly used medical imaging formats, such as DICOM, NIfTI, and MRtrix Image Format.
+This is an extension module to the `fileformats <https://github.com/ArcanaFramework/fileformats>`__ package , which that adds support for commonly used medical imaging formats, such as DICOM, NIfTI, and MRtrix Image Format, etc...

 For converters to work you will also need to install the Dcm2NiiX_ and MRtrix_ packages.
 There are various ways to do this, but on Ubuntu you can install Dcm2NiiX_ with::